subframe7536/typesafe-electron-ipc/README.md

 export type IpcSchema = IpcSchemaOf<typeof MSG>
 ```

-Or you can define type-only schema
+Or you can define type-only schema (Not recommend for debugging)
 ```ts
 import type { DefineIpcSchema, MainSend, RendererFetch, RendererSend } from 'typesafe-electron-ipc/define'